1.1 Purpose of the BARC Charter

 - system of internal control.

 The Committee acts as an advisory committee of the Board.
-It assists the Board in developing Board policy and monitoring organisational activity within the scope of this Charter and makes recommendations to the Board for resolution.
+It assists the Board in developing Board policy and monitoring organisational activity within the scope of this Charter.
+It also makes recommendations to the Board for consideration and approval.
 In addition, or to complement its primary functions, the Committee will:

-- monitor the enterprise risk management policy framework, its implementation and adherence to procedures and make recommendations to the Board on changes to the framework;
+- monitor the enterprise risk management framework, its implementation and Export Finance Australia’s adherence to procedures and make recommendations to the Board on changes to the framework;

 - monitor the internal control environment and procedures designed to achieve compliance with laws, regulations, internal standards and policies and oversee such compliance, including relating to financial disclosure and regulatory reporting;